- School Life

 Please email email@example.com before 08:00 if your child is unable to attend school due to illness.

-Parents of students not reported absent will be contacted each morning to confirm the reason for absence
+Parents of students not reported absent will be contacted each morning to confirm the reason for absence.
+Please respond promptly to this call.

 Anxiety and School Avoidance Advice